ThaiTechTales/aws/webapp/README.md

   - IAM roles for instance profiles.
 - Reusable Terraform Modules:
   - Separate modules for networking, compute, and storage.

-## Background

-### Terraform

-Terraform is an open-source IaC tool that allows users to define and provision infrastructure in a declarative configuration language.
-By using modules, Terraform configurations become reusable and maintainable.

-### IAM Roles

-IAM roles in AWS are a way to grant temporary permissions to entities like AWS services, users, or applications to perform specific actions on your behalf.

-### Amazon VPC (Virtual Private Cloud)

-Amazon VPC is a logically isolated section of AWS where users can define and control the networking setup, including subnets, route tables, and gateways.
-This ensures secure communication and segmentation of resources.
-In this project, the VPC provides the foundational network for hosting the web application.

-### Subnets and Availability Zones (AZs)

-Subnets are subdivisions of the VPC, enabling segregation of resources into public and private networks.
-Resources in public subnets are accessible from the internet, while private subnets are not directly exposed.
-Using multiple AZs ensures high availability by preventing single points of failure due to zone outages.

-### Internet Gateway and Route Tables

-The Internet Gateway enables outbound internet access for resources in public subnets.
-Route tables define how traffic is routed within the VPC, linking subnets to the gateway for external communication.

-### EC2 Instances

-Amazon Elastic Compute Cloud (EC2) instances are virtual servers running the web application.
-These instances are configured with a web server (e.g., Apache) to serve HTTP requests.

-### Application Load Balancer (ALB)

-ALBs distribute incoming traffic across multiple EC2 instances, ensuring reliability, scalability, and fault tolerance.
-ALBs automatically detect and bypass unhealthy instances to provide uninterrupted service.

-### Security Groups

-Security groups act as virtual firewalls, controlling inbound and outbound traffic to AWS resources.
-In this project, they ensure only authorised access to EC2 instances and ALBs.

 ## Workflow